 In presenting Vietnam visually, there is an unconscious inclination to lapse into what has been done before, or what it feels like you “should” do.
 That partly explains why Ken Burns has the “hits of the 60s” soundtrack: you can’t have a movie about the Vietnam war without the “something’s happening here” song.
 It means, though, that with Vietnam images, so often we get The Vietnam Panorama, which is dominated by soldiers jumping out of helicopters and villagers crying or dying.
 As I started trying to find visuals for this article, I found myself defaulting unthinkingly to the usual pictures: soldiers traipsing through rice paddies, Lyndon Johnson in consternation, a marine standing over his dead friend, looking up at the jungle canopy with an expression that asks “Why?”
 These images are important parts of the story of the Vietnam War.
 But I tried to put together a few pictures that actually convey the point: the Vietnam War is mostly about Vietnamese people, and should be imagined from their point of view.

 The photos are all licensed from the Associated Press.
-The AP captions are as follows:
+The AP captions are as follows (starting with the featured article image at the top):

 - A Vietnamese mother and her children are framed by the legs of a soldier from the U.S. First Cavalry Division in Bong Son, Vietnam, September 28, 1966.
 (AP Photo/Henri Huet)